parmoo/parmoo/docs/about.rst

    uncertainty information in order to guide ParMOO's search for an approximation to the Pareto front.

-    * **Ex.--** several common acquisition functions from the literature include weighted sums (averages) of objective values, the epsilon constraint method, and expected hypervolume improvement, which is used for multiobjective Bayesian optimization.
+    * **Ex.--** common acquisition functions from the literature include weighted sums (averages) of objective values, the epsilon constraint method, and expected hypervolume improvement.

  * **Design variable:**
    A *design variable* is an input to your simulations, which can be controlled